The Real Numbers on Support AI ROI

 What Actually Drives Support AI ROI

-1. Cost Per Resolution
+1. Cost Per Resolved Ticket

 2. Agent Productivity